 - Gratuitous Japanese: Her pet bird is named "P-chan" even in the English translation.

 - Amazingly Embarrassing Parents: Her father is an alcoholic and it frustrates her.

 - Missing Mom: Her mother isn't in Magical Melody.

-- Sudden Sequel Death Syndrome: In Harvest Moon 64.
+- Sudden Sequel Death Syndrome: In Harvest Moon 64 if you marry Ellen.
 It's not sudden from her perspective, as she's an elderly grandmother by then, but it's still Played for Drama, and her granddaughter Ellie doesn't take it well at all.

 MariaMaria is the daughter of the Mayor.
 She is usually seen at the church playing on the organ.

 - Hair Decorations: She wears a little yellow hairband.

 - The Ingenue